OIC fully supports legitimate Kashmiri Struggle in IHK: SG OIC

 He said this at a seminar and Photo Exhibition on Kashmir jointly organized Thursday at the OIC Secretariat in Jeddah in collaboration with the Pakistan Consulate.
 The Secretary General called on the Indian Government to stop using force against the Kashmiri people.

-According to a report received from APP scribe here form Jeddah, in his welcoming remarks, Consul General Shehryar Akbar Khan said that the event was organized to mark the illegal entry of Indian forces into occupied Jammu and Kashmir in 1947.
+According to a report received from APP scribe here from Jeddah, in his welcoming remarks, Consul General Shehryar Akbar Khan said that the event was organized to mark the illegal entry of Indian forces into occupied Jammu and Kashmir in 1947.
 He urged the international community to support the people of Kashmir in their legitimate struggle against Indian occupation.

 Syed Faiz Naqashbandi, True Representative of Kashmiri People, briefed the audience about prevailing situation and continued human rights violations in the Indian Occupied Kashmir.
 He called on international community and the OIC in particular to play its role so that Kashmiri people can exercise their inherent right to self-determination.